aehrc/redcap_simple_ontology_provider/README.md

 No hilighting will be shown in the UI, as only a full text match is emphasised.

-The module parses the codes and displays into an associative array before searching takes place.
+The module parses the codes and displays into an associative array before returning search results.
 If multiple entries have the same code, then the last entry will overwrite any existing entries.